-While gender lens investing has emerged in the region in the last decade (longer, if organisations, cooperatives and cooperative networks, and local governments) have actively been promoting women's empowerment for reports and in the general GLI discourse, as they do not fit the existing definitions However, it is important to recognise and learn from the trailblazing work of these organisations because of the contributions they have made and continue to make to advance women's economic inclusion and leadership, which gender lens investing can complement.
+While gender lens investing has emerged in the region in the last decade (longer, if we include activity by microfinance institutions), many organisations (particularly nongovernmental organisations, cooperatives and cooperative networks, and local governments) have actively been promoting women's empowerment for decades.
+These initiatives are often under-appreciated in GLI landscape reports and in the general GLI discourse, as they do not fit the existing definitions and frameworks of gender lens investing.
+However, it is important to recognise and learn from the trailblazing work of these organisations because of the contributions they have made and continue to make to advance women's economic inclusion and leadership, which gender lens investing can complement.

-such as the Asian Women in Cooperative Development Forum (AWCF) have promoted gender inclusion in and loan cooperatives, and networks such as NATCCO, have been at the forefront of gender inclusion efforts, working with the Philippines Commission on Women to carry out training and spread awareness anti-sexual harassment laws and mechanisms, and to increase women's participation in cooperative assemblies and other leadership bodies.
+In the region, for instance, organisations such as the Asian Women in Cooperative Development Forum (AWCF) have promoted gender inclusion in cooperatives.
+In the Philippines, savings and loan cooperatives, and networks such as NATCCO, have been at the forefront of gender inclusion efforts, working with the Philippines Commission on Women to carry out training and spread awareness on gender-responsive budgeting, anti-sexual harassment laws and mechanisms, and to increase women's participation in cooperative assemblies and other leadership bodies.

-&lt;sup>25 Intellecap (2020).
+$^{^{25}}$ Intellecap (2020).
 The Advance of Impact Investing in Southeast Asia - 2020 Update.

-Ibid.
+26 Ibid.